aditya03lal/biometric-attendance-system/README.md

 Welcome to the E.B.A.S. project!
 This system leverages a Raspberry Pi, Python, and MySQL to create a comprehensive attendance tracking solution using facial recognition.

 ## Features
-Sure, here are the two points with the provided information:

 - **Dynamic UI**: Designed a dynamic user interface with customized buttons and real-time face recognition.
 - **Attendance Management**: Dedicated functionalities for registration and viewing attendance metrics.